ka-architect/aws-solutions-architect-associate/topics/other/README.md

 - Deploy and manage infra at scale, using YAML/JSON to define resource information
 - **Infrastructure Composer:** visualtion of CloudFormation teamplace, resources, and relations
 - Create IAM roles for service to create, update, delete resources (using ``iam:PassRole``)
+- Attributes of CloudFormation:
+    - ``CreationPolicy``: prevent status from reaching create complete until ``cfn-signal`` received or timeout, ensures resources properly running before stack creation
+    - ``DependsOn``: send a success signal after the applications are installed and configured using the ``cfn-init`` helper script
+    - ``UpdatePolicy``: send a success signal after the applications are installed and configured using ``cfn-signal``, used for updating resources and for stack update rollback

 # AWS Simple Email Server (SES)
 - Fully managed service to securely send emails globally at scale